 THE JR PASS

 The tickets were expensive even if compared to Western European standards.
-The railway prices in European countries differ.
+Railway prices in European countries differ.
 But two months later I paid less for the Eurostar ticket (from Paris to London) than he paid for even shorter Shinkansen trips in Japan.

 The Shinkansen and Japanese Railways (JR) ticket machines.